Port

 Meals not included

-Your journey begins with a scenic panoramic drive to the Fleurieu Peninsula, where scenic coastal roads unveil breathtaking views of the Southern Ocean.
+Your journey begins with a scenic panoramic drive to the Fleurieu Peninsula, where scenic coastal roads unveil expansive views of the mighty Southern Ocean.

-From here, you'll take a cruise to the Goolwa Barrage, pass through the lock and into the Coorong region to view the mouth of the Murray River.
-From here, you cruise into the sparkling waters of Coorong National Park, past spectacularly white sand dunes.
-Watch for birdlife here, as winged companions wheel above the boat.
+From here, you'll cruise to the Goolwa Barrage, pass through the lock and into the Coorong region to view the mouth of the Murray River.
+Head into the sparkling waters of Coorong National Park, past spectacularly white-sand dunes.
+Watch for birdlife here as winged companions wheel above the boat.

 A delicious lunch of cold meats and salads is served with tea or coffee.

-At Godfrey's Landing, leave the boat for a guided stroll along the boardwalk, which leads you through the sand dunes of the Younghusband Peninsula to the undisturbed white sandy beaches of the Great Southern Ocean.
-Your guide explains the dune flora and fauna, and how the aboriginal people once lived in the area.
+At Godfrey's Landing, leave the boat here for a guided stroll along the boardwalk, which leads you through the sand dunes of the Younghusband Peninsula to the undisturbed white sandy beaches of the Great Southern Ocean.
+Your guide explains the dune flora and fauna and how the Aboriginal people once lived in the area.

-Cruise further into Coorong National Park to see another of the barrages separating the Coorong from Lake Alexandrina.
-The man-made barrage and lock system here keeps saltwater out of the Murray River at high tide, allowing farmers to irrigate with fresh water from the river.
+Cruise further into Coorong National Park to see the barrages separating the Coorong delta from Lake Alexandrina.
+The manmade barrage and lock system here keeps saltwater out of the Murray River at high tide, allowing farmers to irrigate with fresh water from the river.
 Your guide will explain the associated benefits and environmental impacts.

 Please note: